pulumi/docs/pulumi-hugo/themes/default/content/blog/safe-lambda-secrets/index.md

     - serverless
 ---

-The subject of how to make use of secrets in Lambda Functions comes up a fair bit, and although there seems to be a lot of discussion on where you _should_ store them, the one thing that comes up is that **you should never store the plain text values of secrets in the Lambda Functinon's environment variables**.
+The subject of how to make use of secrets in Lambda Functions comes up a fair bit, and although there seems to be a lot of discussion on where you _should_ store them, the one thing that comes up is that **you should never store the plain text values of secrets in the Lambda Function's environment variables**.
 One such discussion I was having with a customer made me think about how it should be possible to take the secrets that you've got on your [stack config file](https://www.pulumi.com/docs/intro/concepts/config) and then use them to configure your Lambda Function, with the plain text values going into the Function's environment variables and the encrypted secret values going into AWS' Secrets Manager.

 <!--more-->